Glimpse of Hoskote lake

 Data source and Acknowledgements:

-The lake is already filling with debris waste while the authorities say they will clear the garbage.
-To me that's the place to start in protecting the lake and its surrounding.
-Remove the garbage because who does not like to jog or run in a place which is clean.
-Who does not like to spend quality time at a place which is clean enough to play with their kids.
-This will also attract more people towards bird watching, so more records of birds and their behaviour.
 Next step in protecting this lake is any further expansion of concrete should be put to a halt.
 A more sustainable ways shall be discussed or debated among everyone before raising residential areas instead of putting the weight of a bus stand, a theme park or another gated community on her heart.
 Karnataka government recognises this lake under the category of Natural/Scenic beauty.
 It does also provides a gateway to become one of the wetland cities in Ramsar convention.
+It is not scenic when the next generation of people walk amidst sky scrappers.
 Saving lakes like these not only helps biodiversity but also to humans as well.
 Think of this, from where do you get the oxygen you breathe?

 The narrative on the soil health is based mostly on the colour coded regions that are favourable for birds, bees, microbes and soil in general.
-But we had also seen certain patches do not have colour coded, they are either covered with water or concrete.
+But we had also seen certain patches do not have colour coded, which means they are either covered with water or concrete.

-But why do birds migrate ?
+But, why do birds migrate ?

-They travel from different parts of the world and some within the country, especially during winter and few in summer and monsoon in search of better conditions that will suite them for breeding, feeding and raising their young ones.
+Mainly for breeding, feeding and raising their young ones of course.
+They travel from different parts of the earth and some within the country, especially during the winter and few in the summer and monsoon in search of better conditions that will suite them to do those activities.

 Northern Shoveler (Spatula clypeata), one of the migratory birds that often visits in the lake during winters.